timplunkett/timplunkett.github.io/_posts/2017-05-02-git-bisect-run-drupal.md

 Why do something manually if you can automate it?

 Bisect supports a `run` subcommand, allowing you to pass any script for it to run on each step.
 The script should return 0 or 1 to indicate bad or good commits.
-Thankfully, `run-tests.sh` uses the correct exit codes!
+Thanks to the work [done here](https://www.drupal.org/commitlog/commit/2/37705f2a8220776d86d333597a24cb40116981f5), `run-tests.sh` uses the correct exit codes!
 ```bash
 git bisect start 8.x-4.0 8.x-4.0-beta1
 git bisect run php ../../core/scripts/run-tests.sh